nsacyber/HIRS/docs/webportal/portal-endorsement-certs.md

 title: Endorsement Key Certificates
 ---

-# ACA Portal: Endorsement Key Credential Page
+# ACA Portal: Endorsement Key Certificates Page

 The **Endorsement Certificates** page is used to upload, download, delete, and view Endorsement Certificates.